thomasleveil/b3-plugin-urt-serverside-demo/README.md

 * add commands __!startserverdemo__ and __!stopserverdemo__
 * able to auto start demo of connecting players if `!startserverdemo` all was called

+### 2.0
+2012-10-08
+* when trying to start a demo on a player which is not fully connected, will wait and retry when the player joins
+* can detect the HaxBusterUrt plugin and auto-start demo for player suspected of cheating
+* support both demo file extensions : dm_68 and urtdemo

 [B3]: http://www.bigbrotherbot.net/ "BigBrotherBot (B3)"